kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   the pod template of [Job](/docs/concepts/workloads/controllers/job).
 - `JobPodFailurePolicy`: Allow users to specify handling of pod failures based on container exit codes and pod conditions.
-- `JobPodReplacementPolicy`: Allows users to specify pod replacement for terminating pods in a [Job](/docs/concepts/workloads/controllers/job)
+- `JobPodReplacementPolicy`: Allows you to specify pod replacement for terminating pods in a [Job](/docs/concepts/workloads/controllers/job)
 - `JobReadyPods`: Enables tracking the number of Pods that have a `Ready` [condition](/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions).
   The count of `Ready` pods is recorded in the